prgaero/prgaero.github.io/project2.md

 rosbag play -l rosbag_husky_vicon_rig.bag
 ```
 `-l` flag is to run the bag in an infinite loop.
-A reference Vicon plot is given in the bag file [here](https://drive.google.com/open?id=1hHp0xSXolp1t2_8y5rTDkWeYMtgI4iSg).
+A sample Vicon recording is given in the bag file [here](https://drive.google.com/open?id=1hHp0xSXolp1t2_8y5rTDkWeYMtgI4iSg).
 You can read the node as `/vicon/vicon_mount_husky`.

 Another thing to note is the calibration.
 Vicons will be well calibrated before but a little physical nudge to the Vicon or the even the wall might change the orientation/position of the Vicon cameras.
 In which case, the LEDs on the Vicon cameras will change from Blue to Red and we would need to recalibrate them again.
 It is the team's responsibility to notice the calibration and inform the instructors.